diogomatoschaves/diogomatoschaves/README.md

 I'm Diogo, welcome to my page!

-I work mostly with scientific python libraries, as well as with python backend frameworks and javascript for frontend development.
+I develop and contribute mostly to python libraries / packages.

 I also write on [medium](https://medium.com/@diogomatoschaves) sometimes.